 I got tired of New Age White Guilt a long time ago.
 I'm better acquainted with Native American (I'm not using the term First Peoples - that moniker needs to go to someone much farther back, and closer to modern day Iraq) history than most of the people who tell me this stuff.
 Part of my ancestry went west to Oklahoma (or died on the way) when Jackson's sorry white trash ass pulled the Removal, and part of it hid out in the Appalachians of NC, SC, and Georgia and lived like fugitives.
 I know some of their names, and where they lived; do any of the DoA proponents?

 The other portions of my genetic makeup came from the "evil white invaders", a handful of Irish, Scots, and English immigrants who were mostly on the run from some European authority, for better or worse reasons.
-They married Cherokee and Tuscarora women, and probably pissed off both sides doing it (see?
+These Meerys, Hamiltons, Poes, and others married Cherokees and Tuscaroras, and probably pissed off both sides doing it (see?
 I come by it honestly).
 Some of them came here because someone else took their homes and land, and wrecked their lives; and some of those people had the same done to them at some point.
 How far back does the punitive action need to go?

 So if it weren't for all those nasty, murdering, theiving Caucasian buttinskis, I wouldn't be here.
 Now, I have had a couple of people (all from the cowardly safety of online message boards) inform me that I indeed should not exist, and that any interbreeding that took place with NA women was surely either rape or an act of treason to her people.
 They seem certain that any NA woman would've been killed before the offending offspring was born, or have just stated the opinion that my ancestor should've never been allowed to live.
 Considering we have Antler Silverthorne and Anne Hammer marrying two Europeans and running businesses with them, I feel I can argue against those being the only possibilites.
 And considering I damn well think I should exist, I can definitely argue the rest.